| Safe Haskell | Safe-Inferred |

 Prints out the generated test case every time the property fails, including during shrinking.

-Only variables quantified over inside the verboseShrinking
+Only variables quantified over inside the verboseShrinking are printed.

 Note: for technical reasons, the test case is printed out after